 - The visa will focus on startups because Spain wishes to introduce new businesses in their economy.

 - It seems that digital nomads will be allowed to spend six months or five years in the country.
 That means there will probably be multiple digital visas available.

-- In the legislation, tax breaks are also included, mostly for businesses that decide to move to Spain.
+- The legislation includes tax breaks, mostly for businesses that decide to move to Spain.

 - It is expected that potential digital nomads will have to show a probable income minimum, bank statements as well as proof of health insurance.

-Finding reasons why working remotely in Spain is an attractive option is not hard.
+Finding reasons why working remotely in Spain could be attractive is not hard.
 Most likely, digital nomads will have the opportunity to travel within the Schengen region, enjoy the wonderful digital nomad communities throughout the country and fast wifi, as well as the number of coworking spaces Spain has to offer.

-Sunny days, paella, colorful culture, a vibrant art scene, and laidback atmosphere – if you are an admirer of these things, then Spain is the right destination for you.
+Sunny days, paella, colorful culture, a vibrant art scene, and a laid-back atmosphere – if you are an admirer of these things, then Spain is the right destination for you.